-Here at Certified Piedmontese we think that Fall and Winter should have a good bowl of Chili mixed in!
+Here at Certified Piedmontese, we think that Fall and Winter should have a good bowl of Chili mixed in!
 But with Chili having so many different variations we didn't know which one would be best, so we decided to have The Certified Piedmontese Chili Challenge.

 To get some background on Chili and the Chili Cook-Off, we looked up the history of Chili to see where its roots started.

-Possibly first made without tomatoes or beans, it has become a contention, especially in the professional Chili Cook-Off circuit on what actually makes up a chili.
+Possibly first made without tomatoes or beans, it has become a contention, especially in the professional Chili Cook-Off circuit on what exactly makes up a chili.
 The original Cook-Off in 1952 was in Terlingua, Texas.
-Then after a national paper recorded it and combined with need for all things Texas because of President Lyndon B. Johnson, Chili Cook-Offs have become the thing they are today.
+Then after a national paper recorded it and combined with the need for all things Texas because of President Lyndon B. Johnson, Chili Cook-Offs have become the thing they are today.

 Nebraska: Expect your Chili served with a side of Cinnamon Rolls!